top of page

 The verb 'refine' has its origins in Latin.
 It is derived from the Latin word 'refinare,' which is a combination of 're-' (meaning 'again' or 'back') and 'finis' (meaning 'end' or 'limit').
 In Latin, 'refinare' originally referred to the process of removing impurities or undesirable elements from a substance, particularly in metallurgy and mining.
 Over time, the term broadened in meaning and came to represent the act of making gradual changes or adjustments to improve, enhance, or perfect something, as if to bring it closer to its ideal or refined state.
 The etymology of 'refine' underscores the concept of reworking or purifying something by bringing it back to a more polished or perfected condition, which aligns with its modern usage in the context of improvement and enhancement.

-Quiz: Find the meaning of refine
+Find the correct meaning of the verb refine:

 Try Again!